 The Service Object can perform complex operations.
 And as programmers, we know that when something can go wrong, sooner or later it will!
 Thus, we need a way to signal success or failure when using a service.
 I’ve noticed four ways in which that can be done:

-Boolean value - in simple cases, just returning true for success and false for failure is enough (this is what ActiveRecord save method uses, for example).
+In simple cases, just returning true for success and false for failure is enough (this is what ActiveRecord save method uses, for example).
 This return value, however, does not carry any additional information.

-ActiveRecord Object - if the services role is to create or update rails models, it makes sense to return such an object as result.
+If the services role is to create or update rails models, it makes sense to return such an object as result.
 You then check for the presence of errors on the returned instance to decide if the call was a success.

 If you’re developing a web API, you could pass such object directly to Rails’ respond_with method in the controller.
 It would figure out correct status codes for its own.

-Status Object - we use small utility objects to signal success or error.
+We use small utility objects to signal success or error.
 This is helpful in most complex cases, for example when there are multiple objects created simultaneously, or many ways in which the operation may fail.
 This is what these objects would look like:

-Raise an exception - we raise an exception on any kind of failure in the service object.
+We raise an exception on any kind of failure in the service object.
 Like status objects, exceptions can carry data, and have meaningful names in your domain.

 Of course, when a call completes without raising an exception we treat it as a success.